Frequently Asked Questions

 How long does the trial take?

 Most personal injury trials take to set for anywhere from 2 to 10 days of trial time.

 How much of my time will the court case take?

-The additional time involved in the case will be preparation for the trial, if trial is necessary, and this preparation will take a number of hours.
+The additional time involved in the case will be preparation for the trial.
+If a trial is necessary, and this preparation will take a number of hours.